Last Updated on March 20, 2023 by Dominique de Merteuil

 Unfortunately, since the designs were not signed by the couturiers, the buyers had no way of knowing who designed them.
 Also, the IncSoc Utility collection didn’t differ much from the already existing fashions of military-inspired jackets and pleated skirts.

-In 1942 the President of the Board of Trade gifted the prototype Utility clothes designed by IncSoc to the V&A. Here is a beautiful example of Utility skirt suit designed by Digby Morton who left his initials on a paper tag.
+In 1942 the President of the Board of Trade gifted the prototype Utility clothes designed by IncSoc to the V&A. You can see an example of a Utility skirt suit designed by Digby Morton who left his initials on a paper tag.

 A wonderful example of the new to me 1940s CC41 skirt suit made by Jancourt Sports.

-AUSTERITY REGULATIONS FOR UTILITY AND NON-UTILITY CLOTHES INTRODUCED IN MAY, 1942.
+AUSTERITY REGULATIONS FOR UTILITY AND NON-UTILITY CLOTHES WERE INTRODUCED IN MAY, 1942.